cyber-ninjas/Khsoosi/README.md

-# Khsoosi #
+# Khsoosi

+Team
+Product Owner: Iman Elokour
+Scrum Master: Ayman Al Hariri
+Development Team Members: Ahmad Al-Darkashli, Yazan Aliwah

-## Heading ##
+## Heading

 > Find a Tutor Now.

-## Sub-Heading ##
+## Sub-Heading

 > having a hard time studying? search for a teacher to help you out.
 It will take less than a minute.

-## Summary ##
+## Summary

 > Khsoosi is a website that not only helps the student find a teacher but also it help the teacher find a job. it's simple and easy to use.

-## Problem ##
+## Problem

 > Finding good qualified teachers in a short amount of time and live close by.

-## Solution ##
+## Solution

 > Helps find those kind of teachers.

-## Quote from You ##
+## Quote from You

 > "I wish I could have found a website like this when I was struggling at school and university"

-## How to Get Started ##
+## How to Get Started

 > If you're a student all you have to do is start searching for the right fit.
 > If you're a teacher join our team by sending all your info and be ready to start your class.

-## Customer Quote ##
+## Customer Quote

 > "I remember when i was freaking out because I was very bad at Math and needed help, Khsoosi came to the rescue"

-## Closing and Call to Action ##
+## Closing and Call to Action

 > Don't waste anymore time and sign up for Khsoosi...
 You will not regret it.